rieljasperapos/Itinero/.github/README.md

 - If you encounter issues with database connections, ensure that PostgreSQL is running and that your connection string is correct.
 - For any errors related to Prisma migrations, check your schema for any inconsistencies.
+- For any issues navigating the website, try to use another browser (e.g. Edge, Firefox, Chrome)